segcore/yar/README.md

     yar_free(&numbers);
 }

-// This uses a simple optional macro defined in yar.h as follows.
+// This uses an optional macro defined in yar.h as follows.
 #define yar(type)   struct { type *items; size_t count; size_t capacity; }
 ```

 Function overview:

-* `   yar(type)` - Optional: a quick way to create a struct just used as a dynamic array.
+* `   yar(type)` - Optional: a quick way to create a struct which is a dynamic array of `type`.
 * `T* yar_append(array)` - Append an element, and return it as a pointer of the correct type.
 * `T* yar_reserve(array, extra_space)` - Reserve extra_space new elements, returning a pointer to the beginning of that space.
 * `T* yar_append_many(array, data, num)` - Append a copy of existing array elements.